Free Daily Headlines

 * * *

-Hours after we started drafting this column, Senate leader Phil Berger responded with a statement acknowledging the “heartbreaking and devastating images” from the North Carolina mountains.
+Hours after we started drafting this column, Senate leader Phil Berger responded issued a statement acknowledging the “heartbreaking and devastating images” from the North Carolina mountains.
 The disaster declaration covers 25 counties — exactly a quarter of the state’s total.

 "I've been in contact with the senators in the area and other state and local officials as they continue to assess the damage and impact of Hurricane Helene,” he said.
 “It will take time to know the full catastrophic nature of this storm, but the General Assembly stands ready to take the necessary steps to help our neighbors in Western North Carolina.”